 Wasted time.

-Much time is wasted when people tell others what they think they want to hear or spin their words into politically correct code.
-Be polite, be sensitive and kind, but save us all some time and tell the truth.
+they want to hear or spin their words into politically correct code.
+Be polite, be sensitive and kind, but save us all some

 Employee engagement.

-Nothing’s more frustrating to employees at the front line than to see their bosses making poor choices for political reasons.
-Strong leaders create a culture where “politically correct” and correct are as closely aligned as possible.
+than to see their bosses making poor choices for political reasons.
+Strong

 By Karin Hurt on February 19th, 2014